ProjectDebbie/Biomaterials_annotator/README.md

 # Biomaterials annotator

 The biomaterials annotator is a lexical resource for performing annotations on the biomaterials literature.
-It provides a schema for combining terms from mutiple ontologies and nomenclutures (listed below), a domain-specific stop-word list and priority rules for concept recognitio in biomaterials abstracts using [GATE](https://gate.ac.uk/overview.html).
+It provides a schema for combining terms from mutiple ontologies and nomenclutures (listed below), a domain-specific stop-word list and priority rules for concept recognition in biomaterials abstracts using [GATE](https://gate.ac.uk/overview.html).

 ## Ontologies used for the annotations